34 highly influential African American scientists you may not know

 Date of death: April 1, 1950

-Charles R. Drew was born in Washington D.C. in 1904 into a middle-class family.
-His father was a carpet layer and his mother was a trained teacher.
+Charles R. Drew was born in Washington, D.C., 1904 into a middle-class family.
+His father was a carpet layer, and his mother was a trained teacher.

-Soon after, Drew would be appointed as the director of the first American Red Cross Blood Bank.
+Soon after, Drew would be appointed director of the first American Red Cross Blood Bank.
 He would also be honored as being selected to serve as an examiner on the American Board of Surgery.
-After the war, and up to his death in 1950, Drew would continue to research and teach in his field to much acclaim.
+After the war and his death in 1950, Drew continued to research and teach in his field to much acclaim.

-Drew died in 1950 at the age of 45 after a serious car crash.
+Drew died in 1950 at 45 after a severe car crash.
 Since his death, Drew has been honored by various medical and higher education institutions, schools, and other American public services with names of buildings, departments, and awards named in his honor.